FreeStyle: Free Lunch for Text-guided Style Transfer using Diffusion Models: FreeStyle

 \subsection{Feature Modulation Module}

-FreeU~\cite{freeu} strategically reweights the contributions from U-Net's skip connections and backbone feature maps, effectively harnessing the strengths of these two components of the U-Net architecture to enhance the quality of the generated images.
-We believe images consist of low-frequency signals controlling image content and high-frequency signals governing image style.
-Hence, we implement an effective training-free style transfer by modulating the style feature $f_s$ and the content feature $f_c$.
-Different from FreeU, two features that need to be modulated draw from two different inputs, style input $f_s$ and content input $f_c$.
+We strategically reweight the contributions of feature maps from the encoders of two parameter-sharing U-Nets, effectively leveraging the strengths of both components to implement image style transfer.
+It has been demonstrated that images consist of low-frequency signals controlling image content and high-frequency signals governing image style~\cite{seo2020dictionary}.
+We implement an effective training-free style transfer by modulating the style feature $f_s$ and the content feature $f_c$ to complete artistic image generation.

-As shown in Figure~\ref{overview}(b), the content feature $f_c$ is generated guided by the noise-free content image $x_0$, while the style feature $f_s$ is generated guided by the style text prompt $c$ and the noise-added image $x_{\sigma}$.
+As shown in Fig.~\ref{overview}(b), the content feature $f_c$ is generated guided by the noise-free content image $x_0$, while the style feature $f_s$ is generated guided by the style text prompt $p$ and the noise-added image $x_{\sigma}$.
 During the upsampling process in U-Net, the features $f_c$ primarily influence the semantic expression of the generated result, while the features $f_s$ have a greater impact on the high-frequency detail information of the result.
 Consequently, we engage in special modulation of $f_s$ and $f_c$ to further activate the intrinsic style reconstruction capability of U-Net.
 To enhance the semantic characteristics of the feature $f_c$, we amplify their variance.
-Specifically, we apply a weight parameter $b$ greater than 1 to certain dimensions of the feature to expand their variance.
-We can concisely represent this process as follows:
+Specifically, we apply a weight parameter $b$ (where $b$ \textgreater 1) to certain channels of the feature to expand their variance, the process can be represent as:

-In the formula, the $n$ is used to truncate a portion of the features.
-On the other hand, to extract style features from the feature $f_s$, we believe it is necessary to suppress the low-frequency semantic characteristics while preserving high-frequency details and other style expression information.
-To achieve this, we first transform the feature $f_s$ into frequency domain information using the Fourier transform, and then apply a threshold $r_{\text{thresh}} = 1$ to filter out the low-frequency semantic information from the features.
+where $n$ is the number of truncated channels of the feature, and $f_{c}'$ is the enhanced feature.
+To suppress the low-frequency semantic characteristics while preserving high-frequency details and other style expression information, we first transform the feature $f_s$ into frequency domain information using the Fourier transform, and then apply a threshold $r_{\text{thresh}} = 1$ to filter out the low-frequency semantic information from the features.
 Subsequently, we use a weight parameter $s$ greater than 1 to enhance the style information.
 Finally, we convert the processed frequency domain features back into spatial domain features using the inverse Fourier transform.
-We can simply denote this process as:
+The process can be simply denoted as:

 $FFT$ and $IFFT$ represent the Fourier transform and inverse Fourier transform, respectively.
 The function $\mathcal{F}$ is :